 “One of the best things about HSS is going to a staff conference and listening to what someone else is saying and getting a new idea about how it relates to your work.
 We elevate each others’ work by working together,” she says.

-Alessandra Pernis, MD, the first holder of the newly established Peter Jay Sharp Chair in Lupus Research, joined HSS from Columbia University in 2009, transferring her NIH funding for which she was principal investigator.
+Alessandra Pernis, MD, (pictured right) the first holder of the newly established Peter Jay Sharp Chair in Lupus Research, joined HSS from Columbia University in 2009, transferring her NIH funding for which she was principal investigator.
 Dr. Pernis’s work focuses on investigating how lupus, rheumatoid arthritis, and other autoimmune diseases work, with the goal of moving closer to better treatment options for patients.
 Her newest and fifth award from the NIH will allow her and her team to continue their investigations of the immune system.

 The daughter of a renowned immunologist who discovered B cells, the immune cells that produce antibodies, Dr. Pernis says: “I was the only six-year-old in the world who knew I did not want to be an immunologist.”
 She changed her mind during a fellowship following medical school, where she was drawn to basic science in part because of the creative thinking that is so essential to being a scientist.